-'''

 stream name purged track ID

-'''

-4.5.15 STREAM_BUFFER
+7.5.15 STREAM BUFFER

-This trigger is ran whenever the live buffer state of a stream changes.
+This trigger is run whenever the live buffer state of a stream changes.
 It is not ran for VoD streams.
 This trigger is stream-specific and non-blocking.

 The payload for this trigger is multiple lines, each separated by a single newline character (without an ending newline), containing data as such: